david-hurley/env-can-wx-app/README.md

 ### Key Features

 - Built in pure Python using Plotly Dash and deployed to a Heroku free dyno
-- Periodic URL request via AWS Lambda to avoid sleeping of free dynos (i.e. quick load times)
+- Periodic URL request via AWS Lambda to avoid sleeping of free Heroku dynos (i.e. eliminates slow load times)
 - Map based searching and realtime filtering of weather stations based on multiple criterion
 - Execution of long-running tasks as background jobs via Celery and Heroku Redis to avoid